 “Since electric TDV is much higher (per unit of energy content) than gas, electric resistance water heating is essentially precluded unless it is used in conjunction with an adequately sized solar water heating system.”
 2013 Residential Compliance Manual, Chapter 5

 The main argument against solar water heating, however, was an economic one, based on a $10,000 solar water heating system.
-The Sunbank costs $1,999-$2,999 and is very inexpensive (or sometimes free) after state rebates (like California) and the federal tax credit.
-Especially for the DIY solar water heater installer.
+The Sunbank costs much less than that and also benefits from state and federal incentives (while they last).

 Build It From Scratch